jamedeus/micropython-smarthome/devices/readme.md

     - The `placeholder` keyword indicates that the [config generator script](CLI/config_generator.py) should prompt the user for input.
     - The `_type` parameter must be pre-filled with the same value as `config_name`.
     - The `schedule` parameter must be empty
-- `rule_prompt`: Determines which rule prompt is shown by the config generator script (in the future this will also determine configuration options in the web frontend).
+- `rule_prompt`: Determines which rule prompt is shown by the CLI and web config generators, which input appears on the web frontend, and which [rule validator](util/instance_validators.py) function the config validator will use for this device.
 Available options:
     - `standard`: User may select "Enabled" or "Disabled"
     - `float_range`: User may select a float, "Enabled", or "Disabled"
     - `int_range`: User may select an integer, "Enabled", or "Disabled"